hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Logging outputs can be configured directly against _Fluentd_ via the module input variable `core_services_config.fluentd` (see [Appendix E5](#appendix-e5)); it is also possible to modify the logs as part of the route configuration but modifying logs in any way more advanced than adding fields for cluster context can significantly impact the _Fluentd_ throughput and so is strongly advised against.

-In cluster _Loki_ support is currently experimental and can be enabled by setting the `experimental.loki` to `true`; this enables powerful log querying through the in cluster _Grafana_.
+In cluster _Loki_ support is currently experimental and can be enabled by setting the `logging.nodes.loki.enabled` or `logging.workloads.loki.enabled` to `true`; this enables powerful log querying through the in cluster _Grafana_.

 ###### Workload Logging